easy-chef/easy-chef.github.io/index.md

 ### Milestone 1: Mockup development

-Mockup development using Meteor and React is currently in progress.
-To view the progress of our mockup development, visit our [project board.](https://github.com/easy-chef/easy-chef/projects/1)
+Completed as of 4/15/2021.
+To view the work of our mockup development, visit our [M1 project board.](https://github.com/easy-chef/easy-chef/projects/1)

 ### Pre-Development Mockup